 At the end of day, apps like PayPal, Venmo, and Cash App all have similar functions even if they each have their own perks and quirks.
 That said, Cash App‘s Cash Card really makes them stand out in my eyes — especially with the Boost feature.
 To that point, what really impresses me about the Cash Card’s Boosts is that they’re all for places I could actually see myself shopping at.
 Moreover, in nearly every case, the percentage offered from the Boost bests what I’d earn from any of my credit cards.

 I should mention that, since the debut of the Cash Card, Venmo has also introduced a debit card of their own and launched what they call “Venmo Rewards.”
 At first glance these rewards seemed to be similar to Boosts but, looking a bit further, it seems that they’re powered by Dosh.
 Thus, from my experience, Cash’s Boosts are a better value and are also more exclusive than Venmo’s.

-Square Cash is a peer to peer payment app from well-known FinTech Square.
+Cash App is a peer to peer payment app from well-known FinTech Block Inc. (formerly Square, Inc.).
 Additionally, the app now offers a debit card as well as the ability to trade stocks, buy and sell Bitcoin, and more.

-Square Cash can be used to send payments to friends, buy fractional shares of select stocks, buy or sell Bitcoin, and more.
+Cash App can be used to send payments to friends, buy fractional shares of select stocks, buy or sell Bitcoin, and more.
 Cash also offers a free debit card, including various Boost offers that cardholders can take advantage of.

-Yes, the publicly traded company Block Inc (which was previously Square Inc.) known for its small business tools also owns Square Cash.
+Yes, the publicly traded company Block Inc (which was previously Square Inc.) known for its Square small business tools also owns Cash App.

-Square Cash is free to use, although some fees may apply for instant transfer options or other services.
+Cash App is free to use, although some fees may apply for instant transfer options or other services.
 In these cases, applicable fees are disclosed.